ut-ras/Rasware/README.md

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your specific OS.
 2. Download the VirtualBox Extension Pack, also on the same page as the VirtualBox dl.
 > **NOTE** If the link above doesn't work, try from Oracle's [site](https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html).
-3. Download the RASBox VM from [UTBox](https://utexas.box.com/v/robotathon2020-rasbox).
+3. Download the RASBox VM from [Google Drive](https://drive.google.com/file/d/1w93RLiauBfxyeFN1s5DmGF2VfKqs-5xN/view?usp=sharing) (2.1GB).
 4. Open VirtualBox and go to File > Preferences > Extensions.
 Add and install the Extension Pack.
 5. Import the VM by going to Import and select the .ova file.
 6. Click Next and Import.
 This might take a couple minutes to complete.
 > **NOTE** You may need to enable hardware virtualization from your BIOS.
 See [here](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html) for help.
 7. Go into Settings after the VM has been imported and check to see if any warnings appear.
 This may be because too many virtual processors or RAM has been allocated to the machine.
 Adjust as necessary.
+    * By default, only 4GB of RAM and 1 processor is in use.
+The VM will use up to 20 GB of storage, based on your utilization.
 8. Start the VM.

 ### Forward USB Ports